50 Wedding Weekend Activities on Virginia’s Blue Ridge Whisky Wine Loop

-- Wine Driving Tour (North) – DIY tour of the Loop’s northern-most vineyards, featuring three wineries that couldn’t be more different, style-wise: Chester Gap Cellars (intimate; vast views), Rappahannock Cellars (upscale rustic; vast wines), Desert Rose Winery (think Western ranch with refined wine instead of cowboy shots).
+- Wine Driving Tour (North) – DIY tour of the Loop’s northern-most vineyards, featuring three wineries that couldn’t be more different, style-wise: Chester Gap Cellars (intimate; vast views), Rappahannock Cellars (upscale rustic; vast wines)

 - Wine Driving Tour (Central) – DIY tour of the Loop’s centrally-located wineries, each with a different winemaking style: Quievremont Winery goes for classic Bordeaux-style blends, and Gadino Cellars leans more Italiano.

 - Wine Driving Tour (South) – DIY tour of the three wineries anchoring the southern portion of the Loop, where you’re very likely to taste with the winemaker (Sharp Rock Vineyards), want to linger on the patio (DuCard Vineyard), or rub elbows with lots of farm critters (Wisteria Farm & Vineyard).

 - Craft Beer Driving Tour – Hitting the Loop’s three breweries is the perfect Loop tour, starting at the top of Skyline Drive (Front Royal Brewing Company), then straddling the mountain south to Hawksbill Brewing Company and Hopkins Ordinary Ale Works.
 (Hopkins opens at 3 Friday – Sunday, so save them for last.
 Also open Wednesday 4-7.)